 The council will remove most dead animals, both domestic and wild, from public roads and council-owned land.

-This free service does not cover animals which are smaller than a cat, unless the animal is in an area which is busy with pedestrians, such as a high street.
-If the animal is micro-chipped the owner is notified.
+This service does not cover animals which are smaller than a cat, unless the animal is in an area which is busy with pedestrians, such as a high street.
+If the animal is micro-chipped, the owner will be notified.

 The council does not remove dead animals from private land.
 This is the responsibility of the landowner, who can either make their own arrangements to take the animal to a local veterinary surgery or they can contact a private contractor.